jedrichards/es6/README.md

 Tagged templates provide an abstracted and safer approach to string concatenation with dynamic values.

 They work by providing a layer of syntactic sugar over the process of implementing dynamic template generating functions.
+These functions are referred to as template tags.

 ```js
 function foo (literals,...values) {